mixxxdj/website/content/pages/privacy-policy.md

 There is no business-model around Mixxx, and the only revenue we receive is through donations.

-For privacy policies and conformance to GDPR, a few distinctions will be done between:
+For privacy policies and conformance to GDPR, a few distinctions will be made between:

 1. Mixxx application
 2. Main Mixxx website